There’s a new announcer on Smackdown, and while he may be new to WWE viewers, Mauro Ranallo is hardly new to professional wrestling.

 So it’s a bit of an understatement to say that Mauro Ranallo has come a long way from the babyfaces and fans calling him “Moron Renerdo.”

-The 46-year-old Ranallo, originally from Abbotsford, British Columbia, graduating from WJ Mouat Secondary School, has a remarkable resume, particularly with his mixed martial arts commentary.
+The 46-year-old Ranallo, originally from Abbotsford, British Columbia, graduated from WJ Mouat Secondary School, has a remarkable resume, particularly with his mixed martial arts commentary.
 He DJ’d locally and worked at CKO reading news in his early days, and took whatever opportunity he could to do announcing on local sports broadcasts.

-But as far as pro wrestling goes, it all started for Ranallo with Tomko’s All-Star Wrestling, and his rag-tag collection of leftover wrestlers as the territories disappeared in favour of the ever-growing WWF and WCW.
+But as far as pro wrestling goes, it all started for Ranallo with Tomko’s All-Star Wrestling, and his rag-tag collection of leftover wrestlers as the territories disappeared in favor of the ever-growing WWF and WCW.

 “I’m the youngest manager in the history of professional wrestling,” Ranallo bragged to the local newspaper, The News in 1989.
 “They discovered me when I was 16.
 (I turned 17 soon after but I like 16 better).”